bitcraze/crazyflie-firmware/docs/functional-areas/p2p_api.md

 The maximum data payload contained in a P2P packet is ```P2P_MAX_DATA_SIZE```.
 It is currently set to 60Bytes.

 ## Using the P2P API
-Functions and structures are defined in the header file [src/hal/interface/radiolink.h](https://github.com/bitcraze/crazyflie-firmware/blob/master/src/hal/interface/radiolink.h)
+Functions and structures are defined in the header file [src/hal/interface/radiolink.h](https://github.com/bitcraze/crazyflie-firmware/blob/master/src/hal/interface/radiolink.h).
+There is also an [app layer example](https://github.com/bitcraze/crazyflie-firmware/tree/master/examples/app_peer_to_peer) available in the example folder of the repository.

 ## Peer to Peer broadcast